Kenya

 Non-resident suppliers supplying electronically supplied services to Kenyans will need to adhere to The VAT (Electronic, Internet and Digital Marketplace Supply) Regulations, 2023.

-These regulations provide clarity on the nature of supplies subject to VAT, at the standard rate of 16%, when supplied electronically through a digital marketplace.
-A digital marketplace is defined as an online platform that enables users to sell goods or provide services.
+These regulations provide clarity on the nature of supplies subject to VAT, at the standard rate of 16%, when supplied electronically through an electronic network, internet or digital marketplace.
+A digital marketplace is defined as an online platform that enables users to sell goods or provide services to other users.

-A non-resident person supplying such taxable services is required to register for VAT in Kenya if the supplies are made to a recipient in Kenya in both business-to-consumer (B2C) from April 2021 and business-to-business (B2B) from 1 July 2022 transactions.
+A non-resident person supplying such taxable services is required to register for VAT in Kenya if the supplies are made to a recipient in Kenya in both business-to-consumer (B2C) transactions from April 2021 and business-to-business (B2B) transactions from 1 July 2022.

 Prior to enactment of the Finance Act, 2022 on 1 July 2022, the obligation to account for VAT on digital marketplace supplies for B2B supplies rested with the recipient in Kenya and was accounted for through the reverse-charge mechanism.